rgildein/juju-spell/README.md

-# Juju Machine Exporter
+# Multijuju

-multijuju snap collects machines' running status in all models under a Juju controller.
-It also provides an interface to expose the metrics to Prometheus for storage and further usage.
+multijuju snap controls all clouds in a centralized way

 ## Deployment